boholder/puntgun/CONTRIBUTING.md

 * [**codespell**](https://github.com/codespell-project/codespell) for typo checking.
 * [**flake8**](https://flake8.pycqa.org/en/latest/index.html) for common Python programming problem checking.
 * [**mypy**](https://mypy.readthedocs.io/en/stable/) for static type hint scanning.

+As we all know, the rigid linting results sometimes does not make sense or have false positives, if your changes encounter unreasonable linting results, feel free to modify the configuration of the corresponding tool.

 ### Render the documentation website